oaltawil/wpr/README.md

 For more details on the type of information that can be collected by WPR, please visit: [Windows Performance Recorder Built-in Recording Profiles](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/built-in-recording-profiles).

-WPR generates an event trace log file (.etl) with a name containing the computer name and date/time of capture and saves it in the folder specified by the "WprFolderPath" parameter.
+The script generates an event trace log file (.etl) with a name containing the computer name and the date-time of capture and saves it in the folder specified by the "WprFolderPath" parameter.